-The paunch develops in the females after they first lay and is single-lobed.
+A paunch develops in the females after they first lay and is single-lobed.
 Once formed, it never diminishes.
 “There is some [international] controversy over the most desirable paunch for the Steinbacher.
-It is generally agreed that in young birds, that there be little sign of a paunch.
-In older birds or females after they have layed, the German Standard specifies a single lobed paunch while the British Standard calls for a double-lobed paunch.
-Since the breed originated in Germany, I would think that a single lobed paunch in older birds would reflect what the original foundation stock possessed.
-In terms of weight ranges, the German Standard calls for old birds to be in the 15 to 17 pounds. range while the British Standard specifies weights from 13 to 16 pounds.” – American Waterfowl Judge, Mr. Lou Horton
+It is generally agreed that in young birds, there be little sign of a paunch.
+In older birds or females after they have layed the German Standard specifies a single-lobed paunch, while the British Standard calls for a double-lobed paunch.
+Since the breed originated in Germany, I would think that a single-lobed paunch in older birds would reflect what the original foundation stock possessed.”
+American Waterfowl Judge, Mr. Lou Horton

 Did you know:

 The Livestock Conservancy is America’s leading organization working to save over 150 heritage breeds from extinction.
 We rely on the support of our members, grants, and donations from the public to raise the $700,000 a year needed to maintain our conservation work with rare breeds of farm animals.
 Click here to learn how you can help.